elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-api.md

 ---

-### What are the names of the 6 static methods in the Promise class?
+### What are the Promise class's six static methods?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The promise class has 6 static methods including the promise.all, allSettled, race, any, resolve, and reject methods.
+  <div><strong>Interview Response:</strong> The promise class has 6 static methods, including the promise.all, allSettled, race, any, resolve and reject methods.
 Of all these, Promise.all is probably the most common in practice.
 </div>
   </div>
 </details>

 ---

-### Explain, the function and syntax of the Promise.all static method?
+### Explain the function and syntax of the Promise.all static methods?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Promise.all() method takes an iterable of promises as an input, and returns a single Promise that resolves to an array of the results (it technically can be any iterable, but is usually an array) of the input promises.
-This returned promise will resolve when all the input's promises have resolved, or if the input iterable contains no promises.
-It rejects immediately upon any of the input promises rejecting or non-promises throwing an error and will reject with this first rejection message / error.
-The new promise resolves when all listed promises are settled, and the array of their results becomes its result.
+  <div><strong>Interview Response:</strong> The Promise.all() method takes an iterable of promises as an input.
+Then returns a single Promise that resolves to array of results, technically can be any iterable but its usually an array.
+This returned promise resolves when all the input's promises get resolved or if the input iterable contains no promises.
+It rejects immediately upon any input promises rejecting or non-promises throwing an error and rejects with this first rejection message/error.
+The new promise resolves when all listed promises get settled, and the array of their results becomes its result.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />